Cog Tool in Affinity Designer Tutorial

 5. Curvature, radius etc

-When you click the cog tool you will see a number of small dots on the cog.
-The small dots can be used to interactively change the settings for the cog.
-You can also change the settings for the shape via the settings along the top of Affinity Designer.
-The number of teeth can only be changed using the teeth setting.
+With the shape selected and the tool selected, you can modify the curvature, inner radius etc. The number of teeth can only be changed using the teeth setting.
 The other settings can be changed via the small dots : notch size and tooth size as well as inner radius and hole radius.

 There is a curvature setting and it can be used to create some interesting curved designs but it depends on the tooth size and notch size.

 You can set the inner radius to the hole radius and the result will be a starburst design.
-Many different starbursts can be generated using the teeth settings.
-Instead of the standard cog, the path is made of separate paths
+Many different star designs can be generated using the teeth settings.

 chunks: teeth 29, inner 83%, hole radius 83%, tooth size 38%, notch size 43%

 sharp separate triangles: teeth 29, inner 83%, hole radius 83%, tooth size 4%, notch size 43%